mrb/mrb.github.com/_posts/2013-02-23-notes-on-teaching-with-the-kernel-language-approach.markdown

 ### Learning How To Learn Programming: Notes on _Teaching Programming with the Kernel Language Approach_

 _These are some notes on Van Roy and Haridi's <a href="http://www.info.ucl.ac.be/people/PVR/fdpefinalweb.pdf">Teaching Programming with the Kernel Language Approach" (PDF)</a> outlining the pedagogy employed in the pair's landmark work <a href="http://www.info.ucl.ac.be/~pvr/book.html">Concepts, Techniques, and Models of Computer Programming</a>.
+This ambitious book, known as _CTM_, was published in 2004 by MIT Press, 30 years after another book, The Structure and Intepretation of Computer Programs, was written by another pair of authors attempting to change the way people think and learn about Computer Science.
 I will walk through some of the key concepts of the paper, and hypothesize that the same techniques that the authors advocate for classroom use are applicable in professional settings, while asking an important question about the impact that commercial software development has on professional programmers understanding of Computer Science._

 #### Bridging The Gap